 In December 2019 Aruba Red launched Aruba Red Treasured, an innovative take on sustainable band merchandise.
 All items are ethically sourced, a reflection of Aruba Red’s ethos and values.
 2019 also saw Aruba Red talk openly about Mental Health and Wellness within the music industry for the likes of Help Musicians UK and BBC Introducing Live, issues close to her heart.

-Fast forward to the present day, 2020 marked the inception of 'Aruba Red's Women's Circle', a gathering celebrating sisterhood and the healing powers of the divine feminine, supported by Ernst & Young as well as leading live guided meditations and various other commissions.
-On 11th March 2020 on the brink of lockdown, Aruba Red performed her debut headline concert at the iconic St. Pancras Old Church to a sold-out audience coinciding with the release of her new critically acclaimed EP ‘Shadow Work,’ her stepping stones to freedom.
-During the current lock-down period, Aruba Red is channelling her energy in writing new material for her upcoming album [supported by Help Musicians UK.
+Fast forward to the present day, 2020 marked the inception of 'Aruba Red's Women's Circle', a gathering celebrating sisterhood and the healing powers of the divine feminine, as well as leading live guided meditations and various other commissions.
+On 11th March 2020 on the brink of lockdown, Aruba Red performed her debut headline concert at the iconic St. Pancras Old Church to a sold-out audience coinciding with the release of her new critically acclaimed EP ‘Shadow Work,’ This collection marks her steppingstones to freedom.
+During the lock-down period, Aruba Red produced a new 7-part mini documentary series Inspiration Behind The Tracks, supported by Help Musicians UK.
 This powerful collection of videos delves into the deeper meaning behind her music and led up to the release of her new album Aruba Red Live At St Pancras Old Church which is available on all streaming sites now.
 As well as this Aruba Red appears on Nitin Sawhney's stunning new album Immigrants on their unique collaboration Replay.